-Thuan Pham joined Uber as its first CTO when the company had 40 engineers and 30,000 rides per day, with the system crashing multiple times a week.
-Over seven years, he rebuilt it: monolith to microservices, fragile to global scale.
-He is now CTO at Faire, a B2B wholesale platform, and this conversation covers the full arc of that infrastructure transformation.
+Thuan Pham joined Uber as its first CTO when the company had 40 engineers and 30,000 rides per day, with systems crashing multiple times a week.
+Over seven years, he stabilized the platform, led the monolith-to-microservices migration, and built the engineering organization that scaled to handle global demand.
+He is now CTO at Faire, a B2B wholesale platform.

 [READ ORIGINAL →]